rmlin/CoMHE/README.md

 cd adversarial_projection
 python train.py
 ```
 If you want to change the hyperparameter settings of CoMHE, please refer to the file [train.py](https://github.com/rmlin/CoMHE/blob/master/random_projection/train.py) for different input arguments such as dimension and number of projections.

+### Results
 The expected training and testing dynamics (loss and accuracy) can be found in the corresponding log folder.

 - Random projection CoMHE: [log](random_projection/log/pd40_pn20)
 - Angle-preserving projection CoMHE: [log](angle_projection/log/pd30_pn1_iter1)
 - Adversarial projection CoMHE: [log](adversarial_projection/log/pd30_pn1_iter10/)

-### Citation

-If you find our work useful in your research, please consider to cite:

-    @InProceedings{Lin20CoMHE,
-        title={Regularizing Neural Networks via Minimizing Hyperspherical Energy},
-        author={Lin, Rongmei and Liu, Weiyang and Liu, Zhen and Feng, Chen and Yu, Zhiding
-         and Rehg, James M. and Xiong, Li and Song, Le},
-        booktitle={CVPR},
-        year={2020}
-    }

 ### Contact